Tips On How To Train Your Cat To Behave Better

 Then, take your first step outside!
 But don’t go too far.

-With some dedicated effort, you can teach your cat how to stop its destructive behavior or how to start performing tricks or responding to useful commands.
+With some dedicated effort, you can teach your cat how to stop its destructive behavior or how to start performing tricks or responding to commands.

 The Basic Rules For Training Your Cat

-There are lots of tips and tricks on training your cat, but the best ways to actually achieve any success involves these basic rules:
+There are lots of tips and tricks on training your cat, but the best ways to achieve any success involves these basic rules: